-With this goal in mind, all CoC Program-funded projects must comply with the TX BoS CoC Written Standards to the extent that their grant agreement allows.
-While ESG Programfunded projects are mandated to have their own Written Standards, each project should ensure that their Written Standards align with the Standards put forth in this document.
+With this goal in mind, all CoC Program-funded projects must comply with the TX BoS CoC Written Standards.
+While ESG Program-funded projects are mandated to have their own Written Standards, each project should ensure that their Written Standards align with the Standards put forth in this document.
 It is highly recommended that projects that do not receive federal funding from any source follow the TX BoS CoC Written Standards to further the CoC's goals of transparency, equal access to quality projects, and service standardization.
-Additionally, should a project receiving no federal funding wish to apply for it in future, use of the TX BoS CoC Written Standards will ensure that the project is following best practices, thus increasing its likelihood to receive federal funds.